Haverstock Sixth Form Admissions

 - Application forms are now available

 - On receipt of applications, academic references are sought by the school from the applicant’s current school.
-The final date for receipt of the reference is Wednesday 19 February 2020.

 - All applicants who receive a conditional offer will be invited to attend a ‘Welcome Evening’ at the school to give students an insight into the ethos of the school and to meet some of the sixth form teachers.